jacobsky/godot-specs-integration/docs/architecture.md

 In the `endless_spawner_hybrid`, I there is an option that can be selected where the engine does access the  `VisualServer` until it returns from the ecs run.
 By using a crossbeam `ArrayQueue`, you can safely queue messages to be run in the main thread.
 As you can see from running the experiment, this does appear to sufficiently change the performance characteristics of the thread.

 In some ways, this is really convenient that the simplest method yields the best performance.
 I also did the leg work in this repository so there's no need for you to research this on your own :).

+### ECS World Update vs Synchronization

+One additional note: The examples in this are providing a single GDWorld script that contains a single world and a single dispatcher.

+When attempting to make a more complex game, it is highly adviseable that you not tightly couple the logic update with the visual update.
+At minimum it would be best to run a logic dispatcher and a synchronization dispatcher separately (assuming that want to synchronize using systems).
 ## ECS Specific Patterns

 ### Side Effect Management via Message Passing